 The Volvo XC60 boasts comfortable seating and a roomy cargo area, making it an easy pick for drivers looking for a functional compact SUV.
 As a driver, you face a multitude of risks on the road every day.
 Anything could happen, and it is often unexpected.
 To prepare for the worst, you should carry an assortment of coverages.
 Not sure where to start?
-An independent insurance agent can help you select the right car insurance for your needs.
+An independent insurance agent can help you start shopping for a policy and select the right car insurance for your needs.

 What Kind of Insurance Do You Need for Your Volvo XC60?